chloeli-15/jailbreaking_interp/README.md

 ## Activation patching

 The main method used to identify model components that are _causally_ responsible for refusal and jailbreaking is activation patching.
+For the following patching experiments, I patched activations from `source` &rarr; `receiver` by replacing the `receiver_activation` with `source_activation * scale_factor (sf)` at corresponding layer/sequence positions.

 The patching metric has the following meaning, patching activations from source &rarr; receiver:
 - 1 = refusal behavior after patching is fully restored to source activation